Vaei/ProcHitReact/README.md

 ## Why Make a Hit Reaction Plugin?

 > [!NOTE]
-> PhysicsHitReact addresses all these common limitations, delivering a stable, production-ready framework.
+> PhysicsHitReact addresses all these common limitations:

   * Visually disruptive when multiple hit reactions overlap
   * Lacks throttling to prevent frequent re-application of effects